tamarin-prover/tamarin-prover/manual/src/003_example.md

 We have two properties that we would like to evaluate.
 In the Tamarin framework, properties to be evaluated are denoted by lemmas.
-The first of these is on the secrecy of session key secrecy from the client point of view.
+The first of these is on the secrecy of the session key from the client point of view.
 The lemma `Client_session_key_secrecy` says that it cannot be that a client has set up a session key `k` with a server `S` and the adversary learned that `k` unless the adversary performed a long-term key reveal on the server `S`.
 The second lemma